 Like many Indonesian coffee farmers, they have been working on cultivating better varietals like Bourbon and even Gesha, with improved facilities and technology of coffee processing, in order to trade at a higher price.
-Coffee roasters would pay a premium for such quality produces, and this practice have changed many lives of farmers all around the world.
+Coffee roasters would pay a premium for such quality produces, and this practise have changed many lives of farmers all around the world.
 Also, it's good news for us too!

 Coffee beans sorting facility in Indonesia, taken by Sprezzatura Team.

 Buying green beans is the most important task as a coffee roaster (the 60%).
-Buying green beans can be as easy as online purchase, or a life-threatening journey.
+Buying green beans can be as easy as an online purchase, or a life-threatening journey.